mmecheri/Data_Scientist_Rakuten_Project_Working_On_It/README.md

 # Data Scientist Rakuten Project - Work in Progress

+## Project Status
+This project is currently **under development**.
+The goal is to refine and improve the existing model for multimodal product classification.
+Updates will be made progressively as enhancements are implemented.

 ## Streamlit Application
 The first version of the **interactive Streamlit application**, which presents the project, different modeling steps, and results, is hosted on Hugging Face:
 [**Rakuten Streamlit App**](https://huggingface.co/spaces/mmecheri/Rakuten_Streamlit)